 Researching racial equity: Racial discrimination, choice constraints, and policy implications

-Research and evidence can play a critical role in addressing gaps and structural inequities in systems and policies that disproportionately affect communities of color.
-When designed with intentionality, randomized evaluations can help identify the underlying mechanisms causing disparities to inform policy solutions.
 A team of researchers, including J-PAL affiliated professors Peter Christensen (University of Illinois, Urbana-Champaign) and Christopher Timmins (Duke), are investigating the connections between racial discrimination in the housing market and environmental exposure risks.
-In this interview with J-PAL staff, Peter discusses his ongoing series of evaluations, including a 2021 paper on housing discrimination, and the role randomized evaluations can play in addressing racial inequities.
+In part two of J-PAL North America’s researching racial equity blog series, J-PAL staff interview Peter to discuss his ongoing series of evaluations, including a 2021 paper on housing discrimination, and the role randomized evaluations can play in addressing racial inequities.

 Can you describe the motivation behind your research on housing discrimination and how your research seeks to address racial inequities?